-Empirically, converting all tentative samples into negative tentative samples is a decent design choice.
-As these samples are not guaranteed to be positive or negative, periodic clearing is necessary to avoid keeping the "wrong guess" in a specific tentative category forever.
+Empirically, converting all tentative samples into negative tentative samples is an appropriate design choice.
+As these samples are not guaranteed positive or negative, periodic clearing is necessary to avoid keeping the "wrong guess" in a specific tentative category forever.
 Following this conversion, only positive and negative samples remain visible to the learner, enabling natural adaptation with off-the-shelf machine learning tools for binary classification like DT and SVM.

 Sampling: Obtain Data Points from Zones.
-To find extra data points and maximize the usage of the zones, we provide an alternative strategy of data collection, i.e., sampling data points from zones.
+To find extra data points and maximize the usage of the zones, we provide an alternative data collection strategy, i.e., sampling data points from zones.
 This procedure involves selecting a sample from a given zone.
 Typically, it calls the backend SMT solver with a safe (unsafe) zone as the input constraint.
 The SMT solver returns positive (negative) data points within the zone while ensuring the avoidance of duplicates already present in the dataset.